-What Can You Gain From Volunteering?
+What Skills Can You Gain From Volunteering?

 It takes more than a great skillset to build a successful career.
-Beyond what you know, it is also about who you know.
+We can all learn a lot from each other, and meeting with people at different stages in their careers or in different roles can lead to some valuable discussions.
 As a volunteer, you have the flexibility and freedom to move around an organisation and donate your time to areas that truly interest you.
-This also allows you to reach a number of people, many of which may be key decision makers.
-Use this time to build a strong social network.
+This allows you to reach a number of people, many of whom may be key decision makers.

+If you use this time to build a strong social network, you’ll gain networking skills.
 Not only is this a great way to connect with your community, but you’ll also build positive relationships by building bonds of trust and developing a deeper respect for diversity.
-Don’t be idle―get to know many of the people around you.
-Introduce yourself, learn from the organisations leaders and try to develop long term relationships that you can call on at a later stage in your career.
+Don’t be idle―get to know the people around you.
+Introduce yourself, learn from the organisation’s leaders and try to develop long term relationships that you can call on at a later stage in your career.

 Many people get to a stage in their career where they’re leading and managing a team.
-Sometimes, this means that we become out of touch with all of the aspects that help an organisation to truly operate at its best.
+Sometimes, this means we become out of touch with all of the aspects that help an organisation to truly operate at its best.

 Volunteering can reintroduce you to the feeling of being on the front line.
 This is the perfect opportunity to reflect on what it means to connect with and work alongside a number of people.
 Whilst leadership skills are always desirable, never underestimate the significance of people skills.
-Improving your ability to effectively communicate will only strengthen and improve your work environment!
+Improving your ability to effectively communicate will only strengthen and improve your work environment.

 As a volunteer, you may be exposed to a number of social and political issues that, otherwise, you would have known very little about.
 Take this time to really educate yourself and understand why the charity or organisation is trying to tackle these problems.